Other / mixed grade configuration · Browns Summit, NC

 What is the racial and ethnic makeup of Monticello-Brown Summit Elem?

-The largest demographic group at Monticello-Brown Summit Elem is White at 41.6%.
-The school serves a diverse student body in Browns Summit, NC.
+The largest demographic group at Monticello-Brown Summit Elem is White at 41.6% of enrollment, in Browns Summit, NC.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 69.0/100.

 What is the Resource Investment Index for Monticello-Brown Summit Elem?

-Monticello-Brown Summit Elem has a Resource Investment Index of 37/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Monticello-Brown Summit Elem has a Resource Investment Index of 38/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page